What to watch for when the Seahawks play the Falcons, plus Adam Jude’s prediction

 “Results-wise, we’ve missed the mark defensively by a lot,” Quinn said.
 “We’re trying to work like hell to get fundamentals right, techniques right.”

-Kickoff is set for 10 a.m.
-PT at Atlanta’s Mercedes-Benz Stadium.
-The Seahawks, by the way, have a 13-6 record in their last 19 games that kicked at 10 a.m.
-PT.
+Kickoff is set for 10 a.m. at Atlanta’s Mercedes-Benz Stadium.
+The Seahawks have a 13-6 record in their last 19 games that kicked at 10 a.m.

 Some things to watch Sunday: